 - Shoulder pain: Prevention of post-stroke shoulder pain and subluxation is done through careful monitoring, proper positioning, shoulder harness/sling or taping, trauma prevention, avoidance of uncontrolled abduction and overhead pulley use, and precautions during transfers.
 Shoulder subluxation and pain may be treated with oral medications, intra-articular steroid injections, shoulder support, arm trough or lap tray, stretching, thermal modalities, and functional electrical stimulus.

 - Bladder management: Urinary incontinence is a common post-stroke complication but often resolves over time.
-Accurate measurement of intake and output is important.
 Urinary retention can be assessed with use of a bladder scanner or an in-and-out catheterization.
 Timed voids and temporary use of external or intermittent catheterization may be helpful.
 Indwelling catheters increase risk of urinary infection and prolonged use should be avoided whenever feasible.

 - Bowel management: Incontinence is less common than constipation or fecal impaction.
 A bowel regimen involving the use of laxatives, stool softeners, and bowel training should be initiated.

 - Skin: Skin integrity should be assessed on admission and monitored daily.
 Skin breakdown risk may be assessed with standardized tools, such as the Braden Scale.
-Preventative interventions include special mattresses, frequent turning, proper positioning, transfers, lubricants, barrier sprays, and protective dressings.
+Preventative interventions include special mattresses, frequent turning, proper positioning, transfers, lubricants, barrier sprays and ointments, and protective dressings.

 - Medication considerations: Central nervous system (CNS) depressants, such as neuroleptics, benzodiazepines, and barbiturates, may be associated with poorer outcomes and should be avoided whenever feasible.

-- Post-stroke depression: Early diagnosis and treatment is recommended.
-Approximately 40% of stroke patients experience depression; depression may be related to neurotransmitter depletion from stroke lesions and/or psychological response to physical/personal losses associated with stroke.
+- Post-stroke depression: Up to 1/3rd of all stroke patients will experience depression during their recovery process.
+Early diagnosis and treatment is recommended as stroke outcomes have been shown to be negatively affected and may even increase risk of recurrent stroke23.
+Depression may be related to neurotransmitter depletion from stroke lesions and/or psychological response to physical/personal losses associated with stroke.
 Selective serotonin reuptake inhibitors are the preferred medications.
-Several studies suggest neural mechanisms of recovery may be facilitated by certain antidepressants26.
-Other emerging treatment approaches include electroconvulsive therapy, acupuncture, music therapy, and nutraceuticals27.
+Several studies suggest neural mechanisms of recovery may be facilitated by certain antidepressants24.
+Other emerging treatment approaches include electroconvulsive therapy, acupuncture, music therapy, and nutraceuticals25.
 Further studies are needed in these emerging areas.

 - Fall risk: Fall risk should be assessed using established tools and prevention strategies utilized.
 Strategies include low beds, bed alarms, wheelchair belts, and patient/caregiver education.